Zum Inhalt springen

 Uninstall

-You can uninstall the deployment by:
+You can uninstall the deployment by executing the following:

 helmfile destroy -n